tiagoplaton/aws-three-tiers-architecture/README.md

 Every tier is distributed across two Availability Zones.
 A complete AZ failure won't take down the service — ALBs detect unavailability via health checks and reroute traffic automatically.

+Each AZ has its own NAT Gateway, so outbound connectivity in one AZ is never dependent on infrastructure in the other.

 RDS Multi-AZ replicates transactions synchronously to the standby instance.
-Failover is automatic and takes around 1–2 minutes with no manual intervention.
+Both app servers connect through a single DNS endpoint — AWS handles failover automatically in around 1–2 minutes with no changes needed on the application side.

 ---